Chronic Low Back Pain

 This infection is a slow process and causes inflammation, bone loss and swelling (oedema) in the bones either side of the infected disc.
 The swelling of these vertebral bones can be seen by Magnetic Resonance Imaging (MRI) and are called Modic changes.

 Persica Pharmaceuticals has designed a drug which may treat this infection.
 This is the first research study using this drug and it will find out if the drug reduces back pain and is safe to use.

 The drug contains an antibiotic and has been specially designed to treat infections in spinal discs.
 In this study, the drug will be injected directly into a single spinal disc.

 Who can take part?

-You might be eligible for the PERSICA 002 Study if:
+You might be eligible for The Modic Trial (also known as Persica 002) if:

 - Between 18 and 70 years of age

 - Have had Chronic low back pain for more than 6 months which is very painful and debilitating